 This pandemic will pass, as all the previous ones have.
 The world will both change – and be the same – as with the previous pandemics.
 Disaster capitalism will go on capitalising, and we’ll look back and see that all the conspiracies & anti-mask movements – amounted to nothing but a population grasping at things to make sense in a world far more complex than the simple answers these conspiracies provide.

 The following is often admittedly blunt.

 It pains me to see how many knee-jerk unresearched posts friends & colleagues of mine make.
-While I can’t appeal to my own authority (calling myself out here) – I spend every single morning of my life, and many of the in-between moments of my day, reading and sorting the thousands upon thousands of articles I have saved to my Pocket app (I’ve been named some 3 years [I’ve lost count] as their “Top 5% of Worldwide Readers”).
+While I can’t appeal to my own authority (calling myself out here) – I spend every single morning of my life, and most of the in-between moments of my day, reading and sorting the thousands upon thousands of articles I have saved to my Pocket app (I’ve been named some 3 years [I’ve lost count] as their “Top 5% of Worldwide Readers”).
 I manage and review so much content & obsessively consult my textbook library (everything from activist politics to cognitive neuroscience wuuut) that I then post every day since Facebook began, to the point where I have created a Facebook community geared towards like minded, open minded yet factually grounded peers.

 So, I have been at this for a while.
 This is why, quite frankly – much like talking to a teenager – it is exhausting trying to educate people who clearly believe themselves to already be educated.
 Instead, I have decided it best (especially for my own mental health) to reframe from engaging online, and instead write longer form pieces such as this.